 Otter Wildlife Status

 Otters are strictly protected by the Wildlife and Countryside Act (1981) and cannot be killed, kept or sold (even stuffed specimens) except under licence.
 In the late 1950s and early 1960s otters underwent a sudden and catastrophic decline throughout much of Britain and Europe.
 The cause was probably the combined effects of pollution and habitat destruction, particularly the drainage of wet areas.
 Otters require clean rivers with an abundant, varied supply of food and plenty of bank-side vegetation offering secluded sites for their holts.
 Riversides often lack the appropriate cover for otters to lie up during the day.
-Such areas can be made more attractive to otters by establishing“otter havens”, where river banks are planted-up and kept free from human disturbance.
+Such areas can be made more attractive to otters by establishing order ambien no prescription “otter havens”, where river banks are planted-up and kept free from human disturbance.
 Marshes may also be very important habitat, for raising young and as a source of frogs.

 A bright future for Otters